rpagliuca/getdata-project/README.md

 3) Run the script run_analysis.R from the root of your R project

-A file called tidydataset.txt will be generated.
+A file called tidydataset.txt will be generated, containing a summary of the data of the original datasets.

 More information about that file can be found on CodeBook.md.